Lighthouses of Indonesia: Western Maluku

 * Malbufa Inner

 Date unknown.
 Active; focal plane 18 m (56 ft); red flash every 5 s.
 15 m (49 ft) square skeletal tower painted green and mounted on a square platform supported by piles.
-No photo available but Google has a satellite view.
+This light is on the right in a very distant view and Google has a satellite view.
 Located on a shoal about 800 m (1/2 mi) off Malbufa, a village on the northwest coast of Pulau Sanana.
 Accessible only by boat.
 Site open, tower closed.
 Admiralty Q1601.16.

 Pelabuhan Malbufa Light, Pulau Sanana, April 2022